cashapp/knit/Docs/CommentCommands.md

 container.register(MyType.self, factory: { /*...*/ })
 ```

-#### Getter Named
+#### Getter Alias

-* `getter-named("myCustomName")`: Generate a named accessor function with a custom name where the default name is not appropriate.
+* `alias("myCustomName")`: Generate an additional accessor function with a custom alias when the default name is not ideal.
 Provide the custom name as an argument to the command.

 ### SPI